Muntaser009/My_Portfolio/README.md

 #### LEED Certification for Cement Plant Project
 -  Facilitated the process to obtain **LEED certification** for the **Anwar Cement Sheet Limited** (ACSL) factory.
--  Coordinated between the **360 Total Solution Limited** consultancy and the company's leadership, ensuring proper documentation and adherence to sustainable building practices.
--  Prepared official approval forms including building descriptions, fees, and space details for signatories including the GM, CEO, DMD, and Chairman.
 -  Managed the submission of data for eco-friendly materials, energy efficiency, and waste reduction in compliance with LEED standards.
 -  Responsibilities included streamlining communication between departments, organizing data for sustainable performance metrics, and ensuring timely submissions to the certification body.